Skip to Main Content

 Generative AI and Academic Integrity

-Using ChatGPT is not cheating if a faculty member approves its use in a class assignment.
+Using Generative AI tools is not cheating if a faculty member approves its use in a class assignment.

-However, if ChatGPT has not been approved, students run the risk of violating NYU's Academic Integrity Policy as it defines cheating as:
+However, if these tools have not been approved, students run the risk of violating NYU's Academic Integrity Policy as it defines cheating as:

 "Deceiving a faculty member or other individual who assess student performance into believing that one’s mastery of a subject or discipline is greater than it is by a range of dishonest methods, including but not limited to: